 The only question, then, is whether affirmations can change the way we think.

 And they can.

 But only if you use them correctly.
-One study found that people who were given the choice to use self-affirmations and did experienced a boost in performance and self-confidence while participants who were forced to use affirmations for the test experienced none of those benefits.
+One study found that people who are given the choice to use self-affirmations and do experience a boost in performance and self-confidence while people who are forced to use affirmations experience none of those benefits.

 Remember, your thoughts determine your reality; that applies to your affirmations as well.
 If you believe your affirmations are going to work, they probably will work.
 If you think it’s a waste of time, then it’ll be a waste of time.

-The author of an awesomely insightful Psychology Today article about the effectiveness of self-affirmations concludes,
+The author of an insightful Psychology Today article about the effectiveness of self-affirmations concludes,

 “Repeated use of affirmations in a meditative state can help to rewrite messages—but only if an individual is ready and willing to manifest positive change.”

 And that brings us to the final quality of an effective affirmation — to get the most benefit, you must be in a “meditative state.”

 Okay, Mike.
 Sure.
 No problem.
 Now, what does that mean?

 It means that affirmations work best when you’re not thinking about what you’re saying, but instead, you’re feeling the reality of what you’re saying.
 If you don’t feel the emotion connected to each affirmation, then the affirmation won’t stick — you can’t just think it, you have to feel it and believe it.